 gathering you’re attending won’t include South Beach Diet–friendly fare, ask if

 you can bring your own festive, seasonal dish for everyone to enjoy.
-Check out our
+Our The

 make sure to drink with a meal, and be sure not to exceed the American Diabetes

-Association's recommended amounts of alcohol, which are the same as our South
+Association’s recommendations for alcohol intake, which are the same as our South

-Beach Diet guidelilnes: One drink a day for women and two a day for men once
+Beach Diet guidelines: One drink a day for women and two a day for men once

 and diabetes can be a dangerous mix if you aren’t careful.
 Drinking on an empty